IanYangChina/pybullet_multigoal_gym/README.md

 ### Pybullet-implementation of the multi-goal robotics environment originally from Open AI Gym.

-This version uses a kuka iiwa14 7DoF arm, equipped with a robotiq85 two finger gripper.
+This version uses a kuka iiwa14 7DoF arm, equipped with a robotiq85 two finger gripper or a simple parallel jaw.

-The four tasks are basically the same as the ones in the OpenAI Gym: **Reach, Push, Pick and Place, Slide**.
+The basic four tasks are basically the same as the ones in the OpenAI Gym: **Reach, Push, Pick and Place, Slide**.
 However, it may look funny when the robot picks up a block with the robotiq85 gripper, since it's under-actuated and thus makes it hard to fine-tune the simulation.
 You can use the parallel jaw gripper, which is effectively the same as the OpenAI one.